mmfall/Professional_projects/README.md

  [Link to Python Notebook](/Risk_Management.ipynb)
  ![alt text](/SV.jpg)

+### 3.Traffic prediction

-### 3.Word tree visualization on staff bottom-up ideas from an internal contribution campaign (and clustering analysis)
+### 4.Word tree visualization on staff bottom-up ideas from an internal contribution campaign (and clustering analysis)

-### 4.Improve corporate communication by analysing and predicting audience statistics
+### 5.Improve corporate communication by analysing and predicting audience statistics

-### 5.Modeling Large Organization complexity using a Model-Based Design approach (w Scilab software)
+### 6.Modeling Large Organization complexity using a Model-Based Design approach (w Scilab software)

-### 6.Bot answering flight safety related comments on company social network
+### 7.Bot answering flight safety related comments on company social network
 This project consists of creating a chatbot using python aiml and yampy libraries to answer flight safety related questions.
 The objectives was mainly communication purposes to create a buzz on the topic but also to give valuable information within the company on where to report concerns and events related to flight safety.
 The bot is named R2D2 in relation with the robot in the Star Wars movie sagas (R2D2 is Luke Skywalker copilot during flight combats).
 [Link to Python script](/R2D2.py)
 ![alt text](/r2d2post.jpg)

-### 7.Ops Data science project

 ### 8.Process mining using event logs